-- Spread it (or not) - I'm a ketchup girl, the husband loves it with mayo and sriracha, and my kids love it with cream cheese or hummus.
+- Spread it (or not) - I'm a ketchup girl, the husband loves it with mayo and sriracha, and my kids love it with cream cheese (try this tofu cream cheese if there's an allergy) or hummus.
 You can also add mashed avocado or even pesto!
 Feel free to get creative.

 - Add the scrambled eggs.
 Top with the other slice of bread.

 - Enjoy your quick breakfast sandwich!